List of M*A*S*H characters: Charles Emerson Winchester III, M.D.

 Classical music is one of his great loves, helping him to maintain his morale.
-In the series finale, following the sudden death of the Chinese POWs he has been teaching a work by Mozart, Winchester states that music has transformed into a haunting reminder of the horrors of the war.
+In the series finale, following the sudden death of the Chinese POWs he has been teaching a work by Mozart, Winchester states that music has transformed into a haunting reminder of the horrors of the war (David Ogden Stiers was the conductor in residence for the Newport Symphony Orchestra for a decade or more).

 After the war ends and the 4077th is disestablished, he returned to Boston, where the position of Chief of Thoracic Surgery at a prestigious hospital awaits him.